caiks/WBOT02/README.md

 ![actor001_005](images/actor001_005.png)

-Clearly the *induction* has correctly grouped the frames together in two pairs according to similarity.
+Clearly the *induction* has correctly grouped the frames together in two pairs by similarity.

 The *diagonal* of the first *fud* is a little lower (38.0 instead of 40.4) because of the smaller initial *slice* -
 ```